defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

 The implementation of this host cell is quite straightforward:

 - We prepare a `UIHostingController` when setting a SwiftUI cell.
 The hosting controller view is installed to fill the entire cell content view.
-Note that creating a `UIHostingController` for a SwiftUI is cheap enough for this approach only to require a single kind of cell.
+Note that creating a `UIHostingController` for a SwiftUI is cheap enough to be viable.
 - When a cell is reused, the hosting controller view is removed and the controller itself released.

 Now that we have a cell, it suffices to register it and return dequeued instances from our data source: